SupplyChainSandbox/SupplyChainCTF/README.md

 ## Communications

-Anyone is welcome to join our open discussions of Supplychain Sandbox Classic Game and share ideas on how to improve the concept.
+Anyone is welcome to join our open discussions of Supplychain Sandbox CTF and share ideas on how to improve the concept.
 Much of the work of the group happens outside of SupplychainSandbox meetings and we encourage project teams to share progress updates or post questions in these channels:

 * [Gitter Group](https://gitter.im/SupplyChainSandbox/SupplychainSandbox-CTF)